 For storing lots of streaming data, we need a data store that supports fast writes and scales.

-With MapR-DB (HBase API), a table is automatically partitioned across a cluster by key range, and each server is the source for a subset of a table.
+With MapR Database (HBase API), a table is automatically partitioned across a cluster by key range, and each server is the source for a subset of a table.
 Grouping the data by key range provides for really fast read and writes by row key.

 With a relational database and a normalized schema, query joins cause bottlenecks with lots of data.
-MapR-DB and a de-normalized schema scales because data that is read together is stored together.
+MapR Database and a de-normalized schema scales because data that is read together is stored together.

 So how do we collect, process, and store real-time events with high performance at scale?
 The key is partitioning, caching, and minimizing time spent on Disk reads and writes for :